i5hi/btccapital/README.md

 > A single-sig script for the company's node server

-Funded every short term period.
+Funded every short-medium term period.

 This is the company's hot wallet used to make automated bitcoin payments.